flarum/docs/user/ubuntu-server-install.md

 ## Installing from scratch on Ubuntu Server 16.04.2 LTS

-  - This guide has been extensively tested on Ubuntu SErver 16.04.2 LTS, if you use a different version to this, your mileage may vary!
+  - This guide has been extensively tested on Ubuntu Server 16.04.2 LTS, if you use a different version to this, your mileage may vary!

 ## Update your System